PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 }
 ```

-We aslo delete the `printf` at the end of the "yes" function.
+We also delete the `printf` at the end of the "yes" function.

 The `yes` function returns (aka gives back) a `bool` type ("true" or "false"), so we put `bool` in front of the functions name.